hugoalh-studio/unique-array-nodejs/README.md

 ## 📝 Description

-A NodeJS module to cause arrays have unique elements by remove all of the duplicated elements in the array.
+A NodeJS module to return unique array elements by ignore all of the duplicated elements.

 ## 📚 Documentation